Renato Fratini

-Renato Fratini (October 1932, in Rome – 1973 in Mexico) was an Italian commercial artist who specialised in cinema posters and book covers.
+Renato Fratini (1932 – 1973) was an Italian commercial artist who specialised in cinema posters and book covers.
 His heyday was in 1960s London.

-Career in Italy
+Biography

-Renato Fratini studied at the Accademia di Belle Arti di Roma.
+Born in Rome, Renato Fratini studied at the Accademia di Belle Arti di Roma.
 He began his career in the early 1950s by joining the studio owned by the Guerri brothers.
 There he mostly worked on illustrations and comic strips.
-In 1952 he joined the Augusto Favalli's studio, which was at that time Italy’s biggest producer of film posters.
+In 1952 he joined the Augusto Favalli's studio, which was at that time Italy's biggest producer of film posters.
 He worked with artists such as Nicola Simbari, Enrico DeSeta and Giorgio De Gaspari.